 For your ending, make sure you leave the reader with the message you mean to convey.
-Too many essays just meander off at the end.
-Ask yourself how you can end the essay with a line that conveys a meaningful positive message about your character and the difference you intend to make in the world.
+Too many essays meander off at the end.
+Ask yourself how you can end the essay with a line that expresses a meaningful positive message about your character and the difference you intend to make in the world.

-“I am not a drug user or a terrorist, but when I talk to people about cryptocurrency they wonder if I am one.”
+“I am not a drug user or a terrorist, but when I talk to people about cryptocurrency, they wonder if I am one.”

 That made for an opening any essay reader would find intriguing.

 Another student – a nationally ranked chess player – wrote an essay about teaching chess to senior citizens, some of whom were battling Alzheimer’s Disease.
 He ended his piece this way (names changed to protect the student’s identity)